-Students who live in the Residential Halls and Colleges are required to select a meal plan.
-Like your application for housing, meal plans are selected online through your CaneLink account.
-Any student living on-campus who does not choose a meal plan will automatically be charged for the unlimited plan.
-Commuter (off-campus) students may also choose to add a meal plan.
+Meal plans are selected online through your CaneLink account.
+Commuter (off-campus) students may choose to add a meal plan.
 Please note that meals are allocated on a weekly basis and may not be carried over to the following week.
-For information on the meal plans and on-campus dining locations please visit the Dining Services website.
+For information on the meal plans and oncampus dining locations please visit the Dining Services website.
 Click here for information on Commuter Meal Plan Options.